FCOO/fcoo-value-format/README.md

 ## Formats
 The following formats are defined.
-If the `id` of the format ends with `_obj` the element keeps the pointer to the object providing the values and can be dynamic updated.
 Some formats have additional options.
 They are all optional.

 | id | input | Output ex. | Options (id/default/description) |
 | :--: | :--: | --- | --- |